valiton/node-various-cluster/README.md

 ```
 if the cleanup takes longer than in your config defined, the process will be forced to exit!

+### uncaughtExceptions

+per default if in the master an uncaught-exception happens, the whole application will gracefully shutdown.

+if a worker has an uncaughtException, it depends on your configuration. per default this worker is gracefully shutdown and is reforked. if you
+configure a workertype with the config-parameter 'shutdownAll: true', the whole application will gracefully shutdown.

 ### CONFIG which you provide in the init-method